 5. Apply oil to a new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.

-6. Install the engine drain plug and tighten to 16 ft-lb.
+6. Install the engine drain plug with new gasket and tighten to 20 ft-lb.
 Pour the specified amount of the recommended oil in the filler hole.
 Install the oil level stick/filler plug.